Fb11.jpg

 What makes Fishbowl different from other narrative games?

-Most narrative games frame their emotional moments around external conflict.
-Fishbowl does the opposite.
-The tension comes entirely from internal and interpersonal space: managing work, staying connected with people who are far away, and confronting grief through physical objects like a late grandmother's belongings.
+Most narrative games build emotional beats around external conflict.
+Fishbowl flips that.
+The tension lives entirely in internal and interpersonal territory: balancing work, maintaining long-distance relationships, and processing grief through your grandmother's physical belongings.

 Is Fishbowl worth playing?

-For players who connect with games like A Short Hike, Unpacking, or Coffee Talk, Fishbowl sits in that same space: low pressure, high emotional payoff, and built around a specific human experience rather than genre mechanics.
+If you connected with games like A Short Hike, Unpacking, or Coffee Talk, Fishbowl occupies similar space: low pressure, high emotional payoff, and designed around a specific human experience instead of genre conventions.

 For more narrative game recommendations and the latest releases, browse more guides on GAMES.GG to find your next play.